QR6.3.5 Synchrony And Consciousness

 a.
 Accompany face recognition.
 Face recognition occurs when distant nerves synchronize with no phase lag (Rodriguez et al., 1999).

 c.
 Represent odors.
-Different smells produced odor-specific synchronies in locust olfactory nerves that differed for different smells but not for the same smell (Laurent et al., 1996), suggesting that the observation of odors depends on nerve synchrony.
+Different smells produced odor-specific synchronies in locust olfactory nerves for different smells but not for the same smell (Laurent et al., 1996), so the observation of odors could depend on nerve synchrony.

 d.
 Are transient.
-Neural synchronies can be brief and hard to detect (Singer et al., 1997), just as conscious observations are fleeting moments.
+Neural synchronies are often brief and hard to detect (Singer et al., 1997), just as sensory experiences are often fleeting moments.

 e.
 Accompany cognitions.
-Beta/gamma brain waves correlate with cognitive functions like attention, memory, sensory integration and motor coordination (Uhlhaas, 2009) p8, so synchrony is related to higher cognitive functions.
+Beta/gamma brain waves correlate with cognitive functions like attention, recall, sense integration, and motor coordination (Uhlhaas, 2009), p8, so synchrony could provide the binding of neural functions they require.

 Brain synchronies also build-up in a time-frame that reflects the chronology of a conscious experience (John, 2005):